Add a Custom Map Service

-Adding a custom map service is available via the site settings screen.
-To connect Hortis to an external Tile Map Service, you will need to know the service URL and in some cases other parameters that might be relevant to access the service.
+You can add a custom map services to Hortis through the Site Settings->Maps screen.
+To connect to an external Tile Map Service (TMS), you will need the service URL and, in some cases, additional parameters required for access.

 Map Service Examples